PrashantdezZ/measure_app/README.md

 ### Prerequisites

 - Ensure you have Flutter installed.
 If not, follow the [Flutter installation guide](https://flutter.dev/docs/get-started/install).
-- Ensure you have Dart SDK 3.3.0 installed.
+- Ensure you have Dart SDK 3.3.0 or greater installed.

 ### Installing